Tatjana Patitz: Acting and other appearances

 In 1987, she appeared in the Duran Duran music video for "Skin Trade" which charted on Billboard's Hot 100.
 In 1988, she appeared in the Nick Kamen music video for "Tell Me".
 Patitz then starred in George Michael's "Freedom!
 '90" music video with Cindy Crawford, Christy Turlington, Linda Evangelista, and Naomi Campbell in 1990, regarded as one of the greatest videos of all time by Spin, Parade, and Billboard.
 In 2000, she appeared in the Korn music video for the song "Make Me Bad," a top 10 hit on Billboard's Mainstream Rock Songs chart.

-Patitz appeared in international television commercials for Cartier, Revlon, Levi, DuPont Luxura, Pantene, Dockers, Ralph Lauren, and the Vauxhall Corsa commercial directed by Tarsem Singh and starring supermodels Campbell, Turlington, Evangelista, and Kate Moss.
+Patitz appeared in international television commercials for Cartier, Revlon, Levis, DuPont Luxura, Pantene, Dockers, Ralph Lauren, and the Vauxhall Corsa commercial directed by Tarsem Singh and starring supermodels Campbell, Turlington, Evangelista, and Kate Moss.

 Her first major film appearance was as a murder victim in Rising Sun (1993).
 Following this, Patitz had appearances on television series such as The Single Guy and The Larry Sanders Show.
 Her largest role was in the 1999 thriller Restraining Order.

 Along with Michael J. Fox, she appeared in the 2011 Carl Zeiss AG calendar, photographed by Bryan Adams in New York City in the summer of 2010.